asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 With these nine steps, the turtle draws a square.
 Here is what you need to understand about each instruction in the program:

+* The `# first_square.py` is a *comment* (see below) that is ignored by Python.
+You don't need to copy this part.
+It is here only to help identify the program names in this tutorial.

 * The `from turtle import *` is an instruction needed at the beginning of all of your turtle programs.
 It imports the `turtle` module so you can do the turtle instructions.

 * Blank lines are skipped by the Python interpreter.

-* The instructions that begin with a # hashtag are *comments*.
-Everything on the line after the # hashtag is ignored by Python.
+* The instructions that begin with a `#` hashtag are *comments*.
+Everything on the line after the `#` hashtag is ignored by Python.
 Comments let you write notes to yourself about what the program does.

 * You can skip typing the comments when copying the code in this tutorial.
 But including the comments may help you remember what the code does when you look at the program later.